Asus ROG Ally: Hardware

 The ROG Ally implements an AMD APU, based on AMD's Zen 4 and RDNA 3 architectures.
 Two different models of the ROG Ally were released, one with a Ryzen Z1 processor and another with a Ryzen Z1 Extreme.
 The Z1 CPU runs a six-core/twelve-thread unit and the Z1 GPU runs on four compute units with a total estimated performance of 2.56 TFLOPS.
 The Z1 Extreme CPU runs an eight-core/sixteen-thread unit while its GPU runs on twelve compute units at an estimate of 8.6 teraflops.
 Both processors use variable timing frequencies, with the Z1 running between 3.2 and 4.9 GHz and the Z1 Extreme running between 3.3 and 5.1 GHz.
 The main unit of the Ally is designed for handheld use.
-It features a 7-inch touchscreen LCD display with a 1080p resolution and variable refresh rate that goes from 48Hz up to 120 Hz.
+It features a 7-inch touchscreen LCD with a 1080p resolution and variable refresh rate that goes from 48Hz up to 120 Hz.
 Controls resemble those of an Xbox Wireless Controller, including two thumbsticks, a directional pad, A/B/X/Y buttons, two shoulder buttons on each side, and two configurable buttons on the back of the unit.

 Software

 The ROG Ally ships with Windows 11 Home integrated with Armoury Crate SE, a software utility developed by Asus.
 Armoury Crate lets the user quickly configure thermal design power with several pre-adjusted presets, as well as change the refresh rate, screen resolution, limit frame rate and adjust clock rates.
-Armoury Crate also acts as a game launcher, automatically compiling the user's game library from third-party launchers like Steam and Epic Games Store.
+Armoury Crate also acts as a game launcher, automatically compiling the user's game library from third-party launchers like Steam, Epic Games Store, GOG, Ubisoft Connect and the EA App.
 Although Windows 11 improved touchscreen support, some interactions can only be done using a mouse cursor.
 Due to this, Armoury Crate lets users emulate a mouse using the left joystick.
 The ROG Ally also ships with a three-month subscription to Xbox Game Pass, a video game subscription service from Microsoft.